DataDog/stratus-red-team/docs/attack-techniques/azure/azure.credential-access.app-service-publishing-credentials.md

 }
 ```

-Note that this operation is logged even when the App Service has only basic (publishing) authentication disabled, since the action is evaluated before authentication settings are honored.
+Note that this operation is logged even when the App Service has only basic (publishing) authentication disabled.